 One…and only one…of Smith/9th’s distinctive Art Moderne platform lampposts retains its original cowled luminaire, and that one is at the east end of the northbound platform.
 The others have been replaced by high-intensity bulbs.
 Stations along this line were among the last to get flourescent lighting, which didn’t arive until the early 1980s.
 Meanwhile, Smith/9th is the one and only IND station featuring its “Machine Age” block lettered signs on an outdoor platform, and it even retains the same exact light and dark green colors as the nearby Carroll and Bergen Street stations.

-[In 2012 the station was closed, as it is undergoing a complete renovation; the leftover lamp stanchion has been removed]
+[In 2012 the station was closed, as it is undergoing a complete renovation; the leftover lamp stanchion has been removed; the station reopened, completely renovated, in May 2013]

 Three of the Original 27 (subway stations) on the upper West Side used deep-bore tunneling to go through bedrock.
 Here the subway is about level, while the terrain isn’t: after bridging Manhattan Valley at 125th Street, the subway tunnel about 8 to 10 stories beneath Broadway at 168th, 181st and 191st Streets before emerging again on an el at Dyckman Street.